cpetersen/lighthouse-iphone/README.markdown

 # TODO
-* load all ticket versions

 # BUGS
 * activity indicator doesn't appear on second and third page view
-* load ticket body-html instead of body
+* load ticket body-html AND body
+* add loading icon when webview is loading
 * ERRORS
+	* memory leaks
 	* remove "more tickets" row when there are no more tickets
 	* when you reach the last page of tickets, it keeps reloading

 # FUTURE
-* thread loading ticket descriptions
 * get changesets
 * get messages
 * create tickets